dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 ### Edit your app host project file

 To upgrade your app host project to .NET Aspire 9.0, you need to update your project file to use the new [.NET Aspire SDK](../fundamentals/dotnet-aspire-sdk.md).
-Open your project file in a text editor and add an `Sdk` attribute to use the new [📦 Aspire.AppHost.Sdk](https://www.nuget.org/packages/Aspire.AppHost.Sdk):
+Open your project file in a text editor and add an `Sdk` element with the new [📦 Aspire.AppHost.Sdk](https://www.nuget.org/packages/Aspire.AppHost.Sdk):

 ```diff
 <Project Sdk="Microsoft.NET.Sdk">